Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 All of these situations require you to be confident, clear and concise – and an interview is the perfect opportunity to show it.
 The word 'concise' is key here, be careful not to ramble when answering this interview question, you need to keep the employer's attention the whole time.
 For tips check out our blog on how not to ramble in an interview.

-What you should do: Keep in mind the most important qualities for the job from your employer research – then keep yourself in check.
+What you should do: when asked to tell the interviewer about yourself, keep in mind the most important qualities for the job from your employer research – then keep yourself in check throughout the interview.
 Are you talking too quickly?
 Are you mumbling?
 Do your points flow?
 If you find yourself getting off track, pause, collect your thoughts and continue – it will make all the difference to an employer’s ears!

-You made it to interview – now it’s time to really shine.
+You made it to the job interview – now it’s time to really shine.
 You want to grab the interviewer’s attention by dropping in all of your key achievements.

 The interviewer will often use your response as a springboard for the next question i.e. ask you to elaborate on some of the points you just mentioned – this is a great chance to steer the interview in the direction you want.